Uliboooo/local_issues_lib/Tasks.md

 - [ ] rewrite tests
 - [ ] enhance tests
 - [ ] fix Sorting is not possible when use DisplayOptions
+- [ ] add feat: search by title to DisplayOptions

 ## basic feat: